 Updated 2020 How much solar capacity do I need This article answers how much solar capacity do I need.
 It's valid anywhere in the world that has enough sun.
 It can save you a lot of money.
 The map below shows the amount you typically have available in Australia....

-This article shows the sizes and lengths of electric supply cables for travel trailers and motor homes legally required in Australia and NZ.
+This article shows the sizes and lengths of electric supply cables for caravans and motor homes legally required in Australia and NZ.

 Speeding battery charging from generators is cheap, effective and relatively simple.
 This article by RV Books’ Collyn Rivers explains how to do it.